exvx/theme.vim/README.md

 # `theme.vim`

 Syntax highlighting has gone too far.
-A theme that doesn't.
+A vim colorscheme that doesn't.